 Don't forget to ask for a bread-baking course for Christmas!

 The five courses I regularly run are a popular as ever.
 Whether is is back to basics, buttery brioche, challenging sourdough or heaps of Broetchen, you want to bake, all levels are welcome.
 All details of dates and availability are on the loaf courses web page.

 I seem to have had a lot of carol singing on this December, which has been wonderful.
 If you haven't had a chance to sing any yet, you really must!
 Come along to the Carol Service at St Mary's Crich on Sunday 18th at 6.30pm, or Nine Lessons and Carols at St Peter's Church Edensor on Wednesday 21st at 7.30pm.
 Or of course join the villagers of Crich and Crich Brass round the tree in the Market Place on Thursday 22nd at 7pm.

 Wishing you all a very happy and joyful Christmas tide, and all the best for a fun-packed 2017!

 Andrew and Rog

-If you are every wondering what is on the menu at the loaf, or what the latest news is, then you might be interested in our facebook pages.
-There is one for the loaf, Crich and one for the loaf, Matlock.
+If you are every wondering what is on the menu at the loaf, or what the latest news is, then you might be interested in our facebook page. the loaf, Crich on facebook.
 Just make sure you are logged in to facebook, go to the relevant page and click on 'like'.
 You will then see regular updates from the blog and also fed through from Twitter.